 The Bottom line

-As you play more hands and games, gain experience of the game, it’s a good idea to start widening your starting hand range, and experiment on spots.
+As you play more Texas Hold’em hands and games, gain experience of the game, it’s a good idea to start widening your starting hand range and experiment on spots.
 However, if you’re new, stick to the big cards that give you an easy post-flop game.
+Beginners can also refer to starting hand charts for no-limit and fixed-limit Hold’em games.
+Lastly, you should know that there’s no such thing as a perfect starting hand chart because each game and situation in the game can be quite different.